PhD Program

 Requirements include:

-- Precandidate research projects - Years 1 and 2
+- Precandidate Research Projects - Years 1 and 2

-- Dissertation and oral defense - Years 3-5/6
+- Dissertation and Oral Defense - Years 3-5/6

-Core Courses
+Core Courses:

 Astronomy 501: Modern Astronomical Techniques

-Astronomy 531: Stellar Astrophysics II
+Astronomy 531: Stellar Astrophysics

 Astronomy 532: The High Energy Universe

-Astronomy 533: The Structure and Content of Galaxies
+Astronomy 533: Gas and Galaxies

 Astronomy 534: The Extragalactic Universe

-All students must complete the RCRS requirement (Responsible Conduct of Research and Scholarship training) by taking the one credit UC 415 course prior to advancing to candidacy
+All students must complete the RCRS requirement (Responsible Conduct of Research and Scholarship training) by taking the one credit UC 415 course prior to advancing to candidacy.

-Advancing to Candidacy
+Advancing to Candidacy: